JeremyLikness/jeremylikness-blog/content/blog/migrate-from-medium-to-hugo/index.md

 ![Paywall shaming](/blog/migrate-from-medium-to-hugo/images/paywall.jpg)
 <figcaption>Paywall shaming</figcaption>

 I have nothing against a company earning a profit.
 I do, however, prefer that my articles remain free and in the open.
-Would I like to make some pocket change and become a hundrednaire for my efforts?
+Would I like to make some pocket change and become a hundredaire for my efforts?
 Who wouldn't!
 But I prefer less invasive ways, such as advertisements that you can easily block or opt-out of.
 I am also concerned that if Medium doesn't start turning profits, they could likely become more aggressive or even out of business.
 Just recently, I was reading an article and was presented with this:

 ![Upgrade](/blog/migrate-from-medium-to-hugo/images/nextchapter.jpg)
 <figcaption>Upgrade</figcaption>

 This is _not_ what I want my readers to see!
 So, I set out once again to move.
 This time, I chose to take control of my own fate and not use a service but build, generate, and host everything on my own.

 Medium allows authors to retain the full rights to their publications and has an export option to download stories I've written.
-Unfortunately, the export provides an ill-formatted dump of HTML that isn't directly migratable to other platforms.
+Unfortunately, the export provides an ill-formatted dump of HTML that isn't directly migratable to most other platforms.
 After extensive research, I decided that I would go with [Hugo](https://gohugo.io) as my platform.
-There are several reasons I chose this platform:
+There are several reasons I chose Hugo over the other options I explored:

 * Hugo generates static content, period.
 I don't have to layer something on top like the React library as is the case with Gatsby.
 * Hugo is extremely fast.
 * Hugo provides a local live-reload server so I can see exactly what I'm editing.
-* Hugo has a huge ecosystem of themes that would make porting my articles over easier.
+* Hugo has a huge ecosystem of themes that made it easier to style my ported articles.
 * Hugo is very customizable.
-* It's based on Go, and Go is just fun.
+* It's based on [Go](https://golang.org) and Go is just fun.

 This doesn't mean the same reasons apply to you, so I encourage you to do your own research and download various tools to take them for a spin.
 I felt I was able to figure out Hugo and get to a basic site faster than other tools.
-The only caveat is that you have to learn Hugo's syntax for generating templates, but that felt easy to me.
+The only caveat is that you must learn Hugo's syntax for generating templates, but that felt easy to me.

 The decision was made, next I had to figure out the migration.

 ## First Pass

-After researching my options I decided to start with a tool for migrating Medium to Hugo:
+After researching my options, I decided to start with a tool for migrating Medium to Hugo:

 {{<github "bgadrian/medium-to-hugo">}}

 This tool takes the Medium export (there are instructions on the site on how to obtain this) and parses it into markdown.
 Although Medium treats comments like stories of their own, this tool is smart enough to skip comments and just bring over posts.
-I also really liked the format it used, with created separate folders for the friendly URLs and organizing images together.
+I also really liked the format it used, creating separate folders for each article to provide friendly URLs and organize related images together.
 Instead of referencing images on Medium's network, it downloads them and stores them locally so there are absolutely no dependencies on Medium when it's done.

 Hugo works with templates, and after a short search I found the [mediumish](https://themes.gohugo.io/mediumish-gohugo-theme/) theme that provides a look-and-feel very similar to Medium.
 I like the clean style and design, so I pulled that in.
 I love Hugo's approach to customizations: I can import the theme "as is" then override templates by copying them into a local project folder for the changes.
-This way the original theme stays intact and my custom changes can iterate independently.
+This way the original theme stays intact, and my custom changes can iterate independently.

-After running the import tool I eagerly spun up the website and was very happy with the results ... until I started spot checking posts.
+After running the import tool, I eagerly spun up the website and was very happy with the results ... until I started spot-checking posts.
 It turns out there is a lot of content the tool doesn't bring over.
 I embed a lot of video, used [Gist](https://gist.github.com/) for code highlighting, and had some other embeds including slide decks and 360° photos.

-In Medium, a YouTube video is completely embedded and the export contains the video markup.
+In Medium, a YouTube video is completely embedded, and the export contains the video markup.
 A YouTube link looks something like this: `https://youtu.be/XXX`.
 In Hugo, the syntax to embed the video is this:

 ```text
 {{</* youtube XXX */>}}
 ```

 In Medium, I used Gist to embed code.
-Using Hugo you can embed code inline and highlight it as part of the generated page:
+Using Hugo, you can embed code inline and highlight it as part of the generated page:

 ```text
 {{</* highlight CSharp */>}}